 Online shipping is a branding opportunity

 As an ecommerce merchant, you don’t have a lot of contact with your customer.
 That means fewer brand touchpoints.
-High-quality or innovative packaging is one of your best ways to make a lasting impression.
+High-quality or innovative packaging is one of the best ways to make a lasting impression.

-A study by Dotcom Distribution found that customers are more likely to make a repeat purchase if their delivery comes in quality packaging.
+Studies show that customers are more likely to make a repeat purchase if their delivery comes in quality packaging.
 And 40 percent would share an image of a uniquely packaged delivery on social media.
 That’s a lot of free advertising.

 There are many ways to build brand awareness and loyalty through your packing, such as unique design or package shape.
 Try to think outside the box.